July 2020, updated 15 October 2020

 Any facilities associated with outdoor sports and physical activities are permitted to re-open.
 Each venue should make their own decisions about when their facilities are ready.

 Working to ensure the outdoor activity can meet public health guidelines.
 All activity should be consistent with the government guidance regarding health, social distancing and good hygiene.

-Much of the requirements to deliver paddlesport activity safely within clubs, centres and providers is fully covered in the DCMS Phased Return to Outdoor Sport and Recreation in England guidance, last updated on 9 July 2020.
+Much of the requirements to deliver paddlesport activity safely within clubs, centres and providers is fully covered in the DCMS Phased Return to Outdoor Sport and Recreation in England guidance.

 British Canoeing has provided the following guidance of information for clubs, centres and hire providers.

 Social distancing and gatherings

 From 24 September, people aged 18 and over playing indoor team sports must adhere to the 'rule of six', which means playing in a group of no more than six people.